nicolasfdz06/Insurance-Ruin-Simulation-R/README.md

 ## My Contribution
 This was a group project completed with other students.
 My contribution focused on:
-- analysis
+- contributing to Monte Carlo simulation development in R
-- simulation development
+- testing how ruin probabilities changed under different dependence assumptions
-- testing
+- analysing outputs across different economic scenarios
-- interpretation of results
+- helping interpret the results of the model extension

 ## Skills Demonstrated
 - R programming